GaloisInc/BESSPIN-Tool-Suite/docs/base/targets.md

 - The files needed are the bit file, and if not used in flash mode, then a probe file is needed too.
 - The tool resets the ethernet adaptor, then programs the FPGA with the bit file (more details about the VCU118 modes are in [configuration.md](./configuration.md)).
-- The tool then connects to the target uing openOCD, then starts a GDB session that remotely connects to the target through openOCD.
+- The tool then connects to the target using openOCD, then starts a GDB session that remotely connects to the target through openOCD.
 After that, the binary is loaded and the execution is *continued*.
 The main TTY uses the USB connection to the UART chip on the VCU118 board.

 ### Manual Run ###